Pettable Review: How I Got My Legitimate ESA Letter Online

 How long is an ESA letter good for?

 Travel letters show that you qualify for ESA programs that some airlines and hotels have.
-An ESA letter for travel is only valid for a year – you’ll need to renew it annually.
+An ESA letter for travel is only valid for a year.

 Can emotional support animals go anywhere?

-Emotional support dogs and cats have access rights to some places.
-Under federal law, your ESA may live with you in your home – an assistance animal isn’t subject to pet restrictions.
+Emotional support animals have access rights to some places.
+Under federal law, your ESA may live with you in your home.
 Your ESA can also ride in the airplane cabin with you if your air carrier allows it.

 The law prohibits schools and employers from discriminating against students and employees who have disabilities, so you can bring your ESA to class and work.
 However, private businesses, hotels, and restaurants are legally allowed to deny access to emotional support animals.

-As you can see in this Pettable review, I had a fantastic experience from beginning to end.
+I had a wonderful experience with Pettable from beginning to end.
 The company makes the entire process of getting an ESA letter easy to understand and stress-free.
-Having my letter has helped reduce my anxiety about talking to my new landlord about my ESA dog.
+Having my letter has helped reduce my anxiety about talking to my new landlord about bringing my ESA dog Andi to live with me.

-I know that if the apartment management team pushes back on my letter, I can call Pettable directly and let their customer service team handle the discussion.
-I’d highly recommend Pettable to anyone who wants to get legitimate documentation for an emotional support animal.
+I know that if the apartment management team pushes back on my letter, Pettable’s customer service team can handle the discussion.
+I’d highly recommend Pettable to anyone who wants to get legitimate documentation of their need for an emotional support animal.